rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 ```

 This works equally not just for type aliases but also fields, `let`-bindings and also where generic type parameters are inferred automatically from expressions (for example to call a constructor).

+Note that some utility types, like references, tuples, `Option`, `Result` and closure traits, do not bind implementations eagerly but only when used to specify another generic.
+You can find a list of these types in the reference. (← i.e. "insert link here".)

 ## **19.2.** Advanced Traits